antzkr/LUKS-Mount-Bash-Function/README.md

 # PURPOSE

 This bash function makes mounting and unmounting LUKS containers from the terminal more convenient, without typing the long flags and options after each cryptsetup command.
-Note: only LUKS file containers / images are created by this function.
+Note: only LUKS file containers / images can be mounted by this function.
 Block devices (partitions) are NOT supported.
 Function can mount multiple LUKS file containers.

 # SYSTEM REQUIREMENTS